 Current research in the fields of mental health and child development supports the theory that acts of violence against a child, no matter how brief or how mild, are like exposing the child to a toxin.
 Repeated exposure has a cumulative and enduring effect.
-We can demonstrate this from personal experience.
+To some extent, we can demonstrate this from personal experience.
 Most of us would have to admit that the most vivid and unpleasant childhood memories are those of being mistreated by our parents.
 Some people find the memory of such events so disturbing they pretend that they were trivial, even funny.
 You'll notice them smiling as they describe how they were punished.
 It is shame, not pleasure, that makes them smile.
 As a protection against present pain, they disguise the memory of past feelings.

-Some parents, eager to justify their behavior, will argue: "You have a duty to grab a child who is about to do something dangerous - to touch the hot stove or run into a busy street - and deliver a good smack so that your warnings about life's dangers will be remembered."
+Some parents, eager to justify their behavior, will argue: "You have a duty to grab a child who is about to do something dangerous - to touch the hot stove or run into a busy street and deliver a good smack so that your warnings about life's dangers will be remembered."
 Were that argument valid, spankings would become increasingly infrequent as children learned their lessons.
 But that's not what usually happens.
-Spankings tend to escalate in frequency and severity as children grow, and spanked children tend to behave worse.
-In fact, being spanked throws children into a state of powerful confusion, making it difficult for them to learn the lessons adults
+Spankings tend to escalate in frequency and severity, and spanked children tend to behave worse.
+In fact, being spanked throws children into a state of powerful confusion, making it difficult for them to learn the lessons adults claim they are trying to teach.
+Parents who deliver the so-called "good smack" are not teaching their children that hot stoves and busy streets are dangerous.
+They are teaching them that the grownups upon whom they depend are dangerous.
+That's a bad lesson.